yt-project/yt/doc/source/faq/index.rst

 yt complains that it needs the mpi4py module
 --------------------------------------------

-For yt to be able to incorporate parallelism on any of its analysis, it needs to be able to use MPI libraries.
+For yt to be able to incorporate parallelism on any of its analysis (see :ref:`parallel-computation`), it needs to be able to use MPI libraries.
 This requires the ``mpi4py`` module to be installed in your version of python.
 Unfortunately, installation of ``mpi4py`` is *just* tricky enough to elude the yt batch installer.
-So if you get an error in yt complaining about mpi4py like:
+So if you get an error in yt complaining about mpi4py
+like:

 .. code-block:: bash